KeenTools/keentools-core-tutorials/precalc_tutorial/README.md

 This method may be used, for example, to pre-analyse a bunch of sequences on a server to be later used in any of our tracking tools (e.g. *GeoTracker for Nuke*).

+You can find the whole code combined in [src/main.py](./src/main.py).
+Do not forget to [install pykeentools](./../pykeentools_installation_tutorial/README.md) and `pip install -r requirements.txt` before running.